A fast, reliable, and open-source convex cone solver.

 Detects infeasibility: Robustly and reliably detects infeasible problems.

-Interfaces: Bindings for many languages, including C, Python, Julia, R, MATLAB, and Ruby.
+Interfaces: Bindings for many languages, including C, Python, Julia, R, MATLAB, Ruby, and JavaScript via WebAssembly.

 Warm starts: Easily warm-started, and the matrix factorization can be cached.